bitrix24/b24restdocs/api-reference/tasks/result/tasks-task-result-add-from-comment.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly
+Some data may be missing here — we will fill it in shortly

 {% endnote %}